George449B/Lei_Uni_project2_RET_scenario_analysis_yemen/README.md

 ## Usage
 - A) Install packages, renv::activate(); renv::init()
 - B) Run the main script a_runall.R (Terminal -> Rscript a_runall.R)
-- C) Use particular parts of the script for the inspiration of an analysis workflow :).
+- C) Use particular parts of the script for inspiration of an analysis workflow :).
 - In case of reproduction of another analysis the scripts need to be changed for specific data

 ## Data